Mala2/MouDio/README.md

 A fully function Bluetooth Speaker implement most of the new ICs chip.

-The design consists of four PCBs and 3 microcontrollers.
+The design consists of four PCBs (MAIN, USB-C, FRONT, TOP) and 3 microcontrollers.
 I build and test all the PCBs and they work as expected so the hardware design is done. **However, the software part is still under process.**

 Please refer to the shared files for more information about specific PCB.
 I have also included any software needed to program the microcontrollers.